 Dirt bike manufacturers typically build dirt bikes specifically for the different riding styles, such as motocross, enduro, trail, single track, trials, etc.

-When selecting the best trail dirt bike, we felt it is only fair to compare dirt bikes specifically designed for trail riding and dirt bikes that are commonly used in trail riding.
+When selecting the best trail dirt bike, I felt it is only fair to compare dirt bikes specifically designed for trail riding and dirt bikes that are commonly used in trail riding.
 These models are typically using model names such as cross country, enduro, trail, and sometimes simply off-road.
 They make the cream of the crop and will generally have the best trail riding dirt bikes to choose from.

 So, if you were ever wondering about the engine type, sub-model, or dirt bike configuration, just keep reading and find out what makes the best dirt bike for trail riding or the best woods dirt bike.